zraja83/aws-terraform-workshop/lab01/README.md

 ### Task 1: Create a workspace in TFE

-We will use the **aws-terraform-workshop** Organization in Terraform Enterprise.
+- We will use the **aws-terraform-workshop** Organization in Terraform Enterprise.
 Please go to https://app.terraform.io and ensure you are in this organization, then click the "New Workspace" button at the top right.

-Give it a name such as "training-lab01".
+- Give it a Unique name such as "<yourname>-training-lab01".

 - Choose GitHub as VCS connection.
 - Click the "Repository" field and you’ll see a list of available repositories in an auto-complete menu.
 Find the `aws-terraform-workshop` repo.
 If yours isn’t here, refresh the page.